BransonBailey/Project-blog/Basic_Graylog_Installation/README.md

 # Graylog Auto Installer - Ubuntu Server 24.04.2 LTS

-This script fully automates the installation of Graylog 6.0 on Ubuntu Server 24.04.2 LTS.
+These scripts fully automate the installation of Graylog 6.0 on Ubuntu Server 24.04.2 LTS.
+There are two versions available. ```install_graylog.sh``` and ```install_graylog_docker.sh```.
-It installs and configures Docker, MongoDB, OpenSearch, and Graylog, ensuring all services start on boot.
+As their names suggest, one installs and configures MongoDB, OpenSearch, and Graylog, ensuring all services start on boot.
+The other installs and configures MongoDB, OpenSearch, and Graylog in Docker, managing dependancies and container links.

 ## Features
 - Fully automated setup of Graylog and its dependencies.